Best Of13 min read

 Pricing: Free tier → Individual $7/mo → Team $19/mo

-Best for: Developers who want a Heroku-like experience without Heroku pricing.
-Good for Node.js, Python, Ruby, Go, and Docker-based apps.
+Best for: Developers who want the Heroku experience without Heroku prices.
+Ideal for Node.js, Python, Ruby, Go, and Docker apps.

 #6.
 Fly.io — Best for Global Edge Deployment

-Fly.io takes a fundamentally different approach: instead of running your app in one region and relying on CDN caching, it runs your actual application at the edge — close to your users worldwide.
-If your app has a global audience and latency matters (real-time features, gaming, financial apps), Fly.io's architecture is compelling.
+Fly.io flips the script: instead of running your app in one region and hoping CDN caching saves you, it runs your actual application at the edge — near your users worldwide.
+Got a global audience where latency matters?
+Real-time features, gaming, financial apps?
+Fly.io's architecture is worth considering.

-The trade-off is complexity.
-Fly.io is more hands-on than Railway or Render.
-You'll use their CLI extensively, and the mental model of "Machines" (their compute unit) takes some getting used to.
-But for the right use case, nothing else matches the latency characteristics.
+There's a trade-off: it's more hands-on than Railway or Render.
+You'll live in their CLI, and the "Machines" model takes mental adjustment.
+But for the right use case, nothing else touches the latency characteristics.

 Key Features: